marymettille/GettingStarted2.0/rails.md

 - `docker-compose exec test FILEPATH` will test the rails test if your stack is down
 - `docker-compose exec test rails test FILEPATH` will test the rails test of your choosing if your stack is up

+## Production Console

+To open a production console, ssh into `bastion-prod` then type `rails-console "Your ticket # and message"` into the terminal.
+The default will open up a sandbox, where you can explore without actually modifying data.